JetBrains/teamcity-documentation/topics/docker.md

 <td>

 Depending on the selected source, the settings below will vary.
-The available options include File, a URL or File content.
+Available options are _File_, _URL_, and _File content_.

 </td></tr><tr>